HoshiyoShiro/Nobu/README.md

-# Nobu - A Lightweight Code Editor
+# Nobu - A Lightweight Python-based Code Editor

 Nobu is a lightweight, customizable, and cross-platform text editor built with Python and Tkinter.
 It supports syntax highlighting for multiple programming languages, auto-saving, zooming, and more.
 Whether you're writing code, editing text files, or working on HTML/CSS/JS projects, Nobu is designed to make your workflow smoother.